DjangoGirls/coach-manual/intro/README.md

 * Set up virtualenv
 * Install Django
 * Install a text editor
-* Sign up for a Heroku account
+* Sign up for a PythonAnywhere account
-* Install Heroku toolbox
-* Set up ssh keys for Heroku
 * Basic introduction to the command line

 In addition, attendees can read the chapters of the tutorial on "How the internet works" and "What is Django?" before the workshops.
 It is of course fine to discuss those chapters and answer any questions they have, but we want them to be able to start coding right away!